 - Seasonality: All Seasons

-Ingredients for Stuffed Meat Pinwheels
+Ingredients for the Stuffed Meat Pinwheels

 - 14 oz mixed ground meat